The North Pole by Erling Kagge

 © Erling Kagge 2025 (P) Penguin Audio 2025

-Erling Kagge is a Norwegian explorer who was the first in history to reach the 'three poles' - North, South and the summit of Everest.
-He now lives in Oslo where he runs a publishing house.
-He is the author of multiple books, including Silence, which is published in 38 languages, and Walking.
+Erling Kagge is a Norwegian explorer who was the first in history to reach the ‘three poles’ – North, South and the summit of Mount Everest.
+He is the author of multiple books, including Silence, which is published in forty-two languages.
+He lives in Oslo.

 Phone showing make the switch message